grafana/agent/docs/windows.md

 ### Logs

-Currently log messages are not recorded, there will be future work to write to the Windows Event Log.
+Currently, log messages are not recorded, there will be future work to write to the Windows Event Log.